Exercise-Based Recovery

 Long-term structured accountability reinforces habit formation and helps clients internalize consistent routines, even after years of struggling with motivation.

-— Former Client, 6 week foundational bloc
+— Former Client, 6 week in-home foundational bloc

 Outcome: